NateEag/how-i-code/drafts/daily-routine.rst

 Information Triage
 ------------------

-This is a process I do to determine "what should I work on next?"
+My process to determine "what should I work on next?"

 Thus, if I don't have a clear "next big item" after doing it, the process has failed.